opowell/jtree/doc-pages/README.md

 - easy to access: participants only need a browser (so works on laptops, desktops, mobile phones, tablets, etc.); server runs on Windows/MacOS/Linux.
 - easy to start: just download the executable file and run.

-Author: Owen Powell.

-### UNDER DEVELOPMENT
-Parts of the documentation are accurate, others are out of date, while still others refer to functionality that will be implemented soon (but for the moment still does not exist).
-Proceed with caution.

 #### <a href='tutorial-1-quick-start.html'>Quick start</a>

 #### <a href='tutorial-2-setup.html'>Setup</a>